godotengine/godot-docs/tutorials/vector_math.rst

 Basically, N and D can represent any plane in space, be it for 2D or 3D (depending on the amount of dimensions of N) and the math is the same for both.
-It's the same as before, but D id the distance from the origin to the plane, travelling in N direction.
+It's the same as before, but D is the distance from the origin to the plane, travelling in N direction.
 As an example, imagine you want to reach a point in the plane, you will just do: